iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

     </div>
   </div>
   <div class="caption">
   Comparison of Base Algorithm, Resets (+ resets), Dropout (+ dropout), and L2 (+ L2).
-Averaged over 10 runs.
-[1]
+Averaged over 10 runs. <d-cite key="https://doi.org/10.48550/arxiv.2205.07802"></d-cite>
   </div>

 ### What's The Catch?

 While these results are impressive, they come at a cost.
 At minimum, increasing the replay ratio increases the compute time linearly.
-D'Oro et al 2023 [3] note that running the full dynamic control benchmark with a replay ratio of 32 takes 4 GPU days with a NVIDIA V100.
+D'Oro et al 2023 <d-cite key="d'oro2022sampleefficient"></d-cite> note that running the full dynamic control benchmark with a replay ratio of 32 takes 4 GPU days with a NVIDIA V100.
 Using a replay ratio of 16 on Atari 100K requires 5 GPU hours per run.

 Additionally, implementing weight resets requires a sneaky number of design decisions.
 The results from the paper show reset rules specifically chosen for each environment and algorithm.